oliviawilcox1/Beauty-World/README.md

-# Title : Winter Spaceship
+# Title : Beauty World

 1. The website will open that shows our Blog title with an index of all of our product recommendations.